preedep/standard-app-log/README.md

   - RES_LOG: Log to respond incoming requests.
   - RES_EX_LOG: Log for response from external services.
   - PII_LOG: Log for personally identifiable information events.

+**Note Log Type Usage**
+- _REQ_LOG and RES_LOG_ are used for logging incoming requests and responses from/to the caller application.
+They are typically used to track the flow of data through the application, including any transformations or processing that occurs.
+- _REQ_EX_LOG and RES_EX_LOG_ are used for logging requests to and responses from external services.
+They are useful for tracking interactions with third-party APIs or services, including any errors or issues that may arise during those interactions.

 - **LogLevel**: Enum representing the severity level of the log entry (e.g., debug, info, warn, error).
   - INFO: Informational messages that highlight the progress of the application at a coarse-grained level.
   - DEBUG: Fine-grained informational events that are most useful to debug an application.